-What qualities do I need to possess to enter into / survive in the software testing field?
+What qualities do I need to possess to enter into / survive / thrive in the software testing field?

 What will my work be like?

-There are many other specialized positions in both Manual Testing, Automated Testing and Test Management.
+There are many other specialized positions within the domain of Manual Testing, Automated Testing and Test Management.

 What much will I earn?

 Yes, money does matter and this field does pay well (not very very well but well enough).
-The following sites provide you with a rough idea.
 However, remember that money is secondary to self-satisfaction.

 Where can I find software testing job openings?